 - Tell the insurance company what you want: sample demand letter

-- Not everyone loves them: complaints against this insurer (that should probably taken with a few grains of salt... people don't write love letters to insurance companies)
+- Not everyone loves them: complaints against this insurer (that you should take take with a few grains of salt... people don't write love letters to insurance companies)

 - FAQs (questions about motor vehicle tort claims)